ricsanfre/pi-cluster/docs/_docs/opentelemetry-collector.md

 - `otel-collector.${CLUSTER_DOMAIN}`

-The overlay also enables CORS on the OTLP HTTP receiver so browser-based telemetry clients can send OTLP HTTP traffic from cluster domains.
+It also enables CORS on the OTLP HTTP receiver so browser-based telemetry clients can send OTLP HTTP traffic from cluster domains.

 ## OpenTelemetry Collector installation